 Analysis of Alternative Resource Plans.

-The electric utility shall perform an analysis of the alternative resource plans developed under section (2) over the planning horizon to further refine the set of alternative resource plans to be included for risk analysis pursuant to section (4).
+The electric utility may perform an analysis of the alternative resource plans developed under section (2) over the planning horizon to further refine the set of alternative resource plans to be included for risk analysis pursuant to section (4).

 The electric utility’s analysis shall—